ESPboy-edu/ESPboy_CHIP8/README.md

 delay in microseconds before each instruction

 ### 5. COMPATIBILITY FLAGS
-are used to turn on/off few emulator tricks details https://github.com/Chromatophore/HP48-Superchip
+are used to turn on/off few emulator quircks details https://github.com/Chromatophore/HP48-Superchip